Blockchain-voting/block-ed/HelpfulTips.md

 - On heroku go to 'Resources' tab in your app.
 In the 'Quickly add add-ons...' bar type `Heroku Postgres` and add it to your resources
   - if you aren't using postgres then don't bother with this and/or type whatever other resources you are using
+  - Make sure in your `dbConnect.js`, or however you connect to your database, you have `process.env.DATABASE_URL` as part of the database connection promise.

 - On heroku go to the `Setting` tab in your app.
 Click `Reveal Config Vars` and enter the necessary things from your .env
   - NOTE: Do not include any of your DB things, b/c that is handled by heroku when you added `Heroku Postgres`.